You have no items in your shopping cart.

 14.10.
 The provisions contained in this Condition shall survive the expiry or termination of this Contract howsoever caused and shall continue thereafter in full force and effect.

-15.3.
-In particular, and without limitation, the Customer shall ensure staff and agents do not publish, disclose or divulge any Company Personal Data as defined in the DPA to any third parties unless directed in writing to do so by the Company.
+15.4.
+The Customer shall ensure staff and agents do not publish, disclose or divulge any Company Personal Data as defined in the legislation to any third parties unless directed in writing to do so by the Company.

 16.1.
 The Company has a duty to comply with the Equality Act 2010.
 The Authorities ‘Fairness at Work’ policy and ‘Customer Charter’ are to encourage a positive attitude towards fairness of treatment and opportunity.
 Where the Customer, its agents or staff are required to work on the Company’s premises or alongside the Company’s employees or any other employees on any other premises, the Customer shall at all times comply with the Company’s Codes of Practice relating to Fairness at Work.